 Between that and the delayed departure, it would’ve been faster for us to fly!
 So, it really is up to you and what your preferences are.

 Last but not least, let’s talk about how to get to Milos from Mykonos.
-As you probably know, Mykonos is another very popular Greek island and the perfect addition to any Greek Island Hopping Itinerary!
+As you probably know, Mykonos is another very popular Greek island and the perfect addition to any Greece itinerary.

 Mykonos is a bit further from Milos than Santorini, but not by much!
 Your options for getting from Mykonos to Milos are almost identical as Santorini: fly or take the ferry.